Section 4: Discussion And Consequences

 A. Criteria for Assessing Family Presence:

-1. Family members will be assessed by the healthcare team to determine whether suitable, to be present at the bedside during resuscitation.
+1. Family members will be assessed by the healthcare team to determine whether they are suitable to be present at the bedside during resuscitation.
 Family members should display emotional stability and should not be combative, uncooperative, display extreme emotional outbursts, or present with altered mental status, suspected use of drugs or alcohol and/or suspected abuse.
 The allowance of family presence will remain the judgment of a healthcare team member to maintain a safe environment and is not limited to the behaviours mentioned above.

-2. The presence of one family member positioned at a designated area at the patients’ bedside will be allowed.
+2. The presence of one family member positioned at a designated area at the patient’s bedside will be allowed.
 The family member may have visual contact with the patient.

 3. The Family Facilitator will facilitate the needs and provide resources for family members to ensure that they are supported before, during and after the event; remain updated on developments regarding the patients’ status and handle any untoward reactions.

-4. The decisions of patients’ not to have family members present during resuscitation will be supported by the healthcare team.
+4. The decisions of patients not to have family members present during resuscitation will be supported by the healthcare team.

 Appendix B: Secondary Product Implementation Plan